 The Shepweiler is a muscular hybrid.
-That alone should already give you an idea of its activity levels.
-After all, you don’t get that much muscle if you’re a couch potato.
-That being said, a Shepweiler expects its owner to take it for really long walks that should last at least 60 minutes, 3 times a day.
-Now, if you don’t have the time to walk, then maybe you can go on a 30-minute jog or a half-hour bike ride with the Shepweiler running along.
+That alone should give you an idea of its activity levels.
+After all, you don’t get that much muscle if you’re a couch potato!
+That being said, a Shepweiler expects its owner to take it for really long walks that should last at least 60 minutes, ideally two times a day.
+Now, if you don’t have the time to walk, then you can go on a 30-minute jog or a half-hour bike ride with the Shepweiler running along.

-There’s no doubt that the Shepweiler is a very friendly dog, but only if you care enough to introduce it to as many pets and other persons as a puppy.
+There’s no doubt that the Shepweiler is a very friendly dog, but only if you care enough to introduce it to as many pets and people as a puppy.
 Both its parents, the GSD and the Rottweiler, do not easily make friends with strangers.
-They are not the Golden Retriever who simply cannot distinguish a stranger from a family member.
-For the Golden, everyone is a friend.
+They are not the Golden Retriever who simply cannot distinguish a stranger from a family member (for the Golden, everyone is a friend).

-For the Shepweiler’s parents, however, strangers are often treated with caution.
+Shepweiler’s parents treat strangers with caution.
 The Shepweiler will never show its teeth or even let out a faint growl, but you cannot also expect it to wag its tail and get comfy and cozy with a newcomer.
 It will stand its ground, throwing furtive glances at a stranger trying to figure out if this person is a friend or not.
 You really cannot blame the hybrid.
 Its parents were bred that way, especially the Rottweiler.
 It is especially suspicious of anyone and anything that is not a member of its ‘flock’.

-When it comes to the ease of grooming, everything depends on whose trait is more dominant on the Shepweiler.
+When it comes to grooming, everything depends on whose trait is more dominant in the Shepweiler.
 If it is the Rottweiler, then you can expect less frequent brushing and combing of the coat since it will be relatively short.
 But if you have a Shepweiler with a more dominant GSD coat pattern, then you can expect combing and brushing at least 3 times a week.
-It will also shed a lot more so get ready with a vacuum cleaner or at least a deshedding tool.
+It will also shed a lot more so get ready with a vacuum cleaner or at least a de-shedding tool.

-Bathing is not necessary, unless its coat is obviously dirty.
+Bathing is not necessary unless your pet’s coat is obviously dirty.
 Once or twice a year bathing is often enough.
 If there is a grooming routine that should be performed every single day, that would be brushing the teeth.
-Unfortunately, it is very rare to find a pet parent who can really adhere to providing daily dental care for their dogs.
+Unfortunately, it is very rare to find a pet parent who can really adhere to providing daily dental care for their dog.
+If this is you, try to stick to brushing your dog’s teeth at least once or twice a week.
 Clipping the Shepweiler’s nails and cleaning its ears can be done once every 2 to 3 weeks.

 We’d definitely advise you to bring home a German Shepherd Rottweiler mix if you…